CodingTrain/thecodingtrain.com/content/content-structure-guide.md

 The `guides/` folder currently has the website user guides that are in the existing Coding Train website, and are just placeholders for now that would need updating once we settle on the content folder setup.

 Similarly, the `talks/` folder contains talk information for the about page, and `collaborators.json` contains information on the sites collaborators.
-All these can be ignored for now, but feel free to point out or add real data there too.
+All these can be ignored for now, but feel free to point out aspects that may need tweaks or add real data there too.

 The rationale behind the current structure is that videos are the building blocks of content from which tracks are composes from.

 ```
 content
-├── videos
+├─ videos
-│   ├── lessons
+│  ├─ lessons
-│   ├── challenges
+│  ├─ challenges
-│   └── guest-tutorials
+│  └─ guest-tutorials
-└── tracks
+└─ tracks
+   ├─ main-tracks
+   └─ side-tracks
 ```

 **Note**: At the moment of writing this guide, only the files contained in `content/videos/challenges` and `content/videos/guest-tutorials` really follow the structure and descriptions that gets explained in the rest of this guide.
 The files contained in those folders were created based on the existing videos in the site, so they should also be good examples for you on how to add similar content.
-Feel free to delete all folders and files in `content/videos/lessons`, as these were created as dummy examples and not to represent a real videos.
+Feel free to delete all folders and files in `content/videos/lessons`, `content/tracks/main-tracks` and `content/tracks/side-tracks`; as these were created as dummy examples and not to represent a real videos.

 ## Videos

 Videos on one hand can be divided in three specific flavors with distinct objectives:

 - **Lessons** tackle specific themes and are part of a sequence of lessons (main tracks)
-- **guest tutorials** are one-off lessons on different subjects given by guests lecturers
+- **Guest tutorials** are one-off lessons on different subjects given by guests lecturers
-- **challenges** are also one-off videos with the intention of inviting viewers to send contributions based on the challenge or coding experiment.
+- **Challenges** are also one-off videos with the intention of inviting viewers to send contributions based on the challenge or coding experiment.

 Each video, whatever flavor of video they are, follow a similar folder structure:

 ```
 [lessons|challenges|guest-tutorials]
 └─ video-slug
    ├─ index.json
    ├─ src
    │  ├─ code-folder-1
    │  └─ ...
    └─ contributions
       ├─ contribution-slug-1.json
       ├─ contribution-slug-2.json
       └─ ...

 ```